hyperoslo/playbook/WORKFLOW.md

 just "agile".
 Our projects vary in scope and duration and so we adopt our workflow accordingly, but there are some key artifacts that a project should always have.

-These are the project manager's responsibility to implement these, but if you notice that something is missing you should step up and get it done.
+It is the project manager's responsibility to implement these, but if you notice that something is missing you should step up and get it done.

 ### Backlog